 Flower Garden Design Plans

-Over in the Gardening Resource Library, you will find a new printable – Flower Garden Design Plan.
-There is also an updated list of 60+ Perennials that is organized by sun requirements and zone to help you design a flower garden that has continuous color for three seasons.
-Using both of these gardening printables, take some time to sketch out your new flower bed, or redesign an existing one.
+Over in the Gardening Resource Library (complete the subscription form above to receive your password) you will find a printable – Flower Garden Design Plan that is perfect to use if you’re designing a small garden.
+There is also an updated list of 60+ Perennials that is organized by sun requirements and zone.
+Using both of these gardening printables and the tools above, take some time to sketch out your new flower bed, or redesign an existing one.
 This is an excellent activity for a rainy day, or on your lunch hour, when you can’t actually get outside.

 Thank you so much for stopping by Gingham Gardens today.
 I hope you’re inspired to design a new flower garden, or to makeover an existing flower garden.
 Here are some additional posts to help get you started or for additional inspiration:

 If you have a gardening question, please leave a comment and I’ll get back to you just as soon as I can.
 Come back soon!

 Sign up to receive our weekly newsletters full of gardening tips.
 You’ll also get access to our Gardening Resources Library and all our helpful gardening printables.

 - Visit Gingham Gardens on Pinterest.

 - If you’re on Facebook, Gingham Gardens is also on Facebook.

 - Love Etsy?
 Come see us on Etsy too.